-Global Radio London urgently required following position for Project Communications Manager.
+Global Radio London urgently required following position for Partnership And Project Manager.
 Please read this job advertisement carefully before apply.
 There are some qualifications, experience and skills requirement that the employers require.
 Does your career history fit these requirements?
 Ensure you understand the role you are applying for and that it is suited to your skills and qualifications.

 Follow the online directions, complete all the necessary fields, and provide all relevant information so your application is submitted correctly.
 When you click the 'Apply this Job' button (open in new window) you will be taken to the online application form.
 Here you will be asked to provide personal and contact details, respond to employment-related questions, and show how you meet the key selection criteria.

 Partnership And Project Manager Jobs Vacancy at Global Radio London Jobs Details:

 We are Global Charities, a national charity supporting disadvantaged children and young people in the UK.
 We’re the in-house charity of Global, the media and entertainment group, home to 8 of the UK’s best loved and biggest commercial radio brands: Heart, Capital, Capital XTRA, LBC, Classic FM, Smooth, Radio X and Gold, reaching 25 million people every week.
 We’re passionate about music and entertainment, and how we can use that to make a difference in the communities in which we broadcast.